 Team News: Head coach Noel McNamara has selected the Ireland Under-20 team, sponsored by PwC, to play Wales in tonight’s eagerly-awaited U-20 Six Nations final round tie at Parc Eirias in Colwyn Bay.

-There is one change to the side that claimed a 31-29 win over France in front of sell-out 8,008-strong crowd in Cork, with the result confirming Ireland as U-20 Six Nations champions with a round still to play.
+There is one change to the side that claimed a 31-29 win over France in front of a sell-out 8,008-strong crowd in Cork, with the result confirming Ireland as U-20 Six Nations champions with a round still to play.
 Harry Byrne is fit to resume at out-half after missing last week’s game with a hip flexor injury.

 The half-back pairing that Ireland kicked off the Championship with is reunited as Craig Casey, who suffered a knee injury against France, is set to start alongside Byrne.
 Munster Academy talent Sean French continues at inside centre as captain David Hawkshaw has unfortunately had to undergo knee surgery and will miss the rest of the season.